Code of Conduct 2021

 - you may not, under any circumstances, sell short Morgan Stanley securities

-- unless you are an Executive Officer, you may write covered calls and buy protective puts during a window period but only to hedge an existing position in saleable (that is, unrestricted) Morgan Stanley securities
+- unless you are an Operating Committee member or the Firm’s Principal Accounting Officer, you may write covered calls and buy protective puts during a window period but only to hedge an existing position in saleable (that is, unrestricted) Morgan Stanley securities

 Generally, you must maintain all employee securities accounts at Morgan Stanley (consistent with local law) and in the region in which you are located.
 An account is treated as an employee securities account if: